nickfargo/state/README.md

 <a name="concepts--attributes" href="#concepts--attributes" />
 ### Attributes

-State expressions may include **attributes**, provided as a single string argument that precedes the object map within a `state()` call:
+State expressions may include **attributes**, provided in a space-delimited set, as a single string argument that precedes the object map within a `state()` call:

 ```javascript
 state( obj, 'mutable abstract', {